-NUTRITION FUND ONLY - Iter ALL OTHER FUNDS - Item costing \$2,500 when pur CAPITAL A chased after 7/1/06 or \$500 if
+NUTRITION FUND ONLY - Ite ALL OTHER FUNDS - Item costing \$2,500 when pu CAPITAL rchased after 7/1/06 or \$500 if purc

-CAPITAL ASSETS D
+CAPITAL ASSETS DISPOSAL FORM

-Serial/Model No.: Cente odel No.: Centerville No.:
+Serial/Model No.: Cent erville No.:

 Description:

 Condition of Item:

 Reason for disposal:

 Suggested Disposal Method: Trade-in Junk Sale Other

 Proposed by: (Date)

-Submit this form to the Supervisor when the above is completed.
+Submit this form to the Supervise or when the above is completed.

 Person Assigned to dispose of the item:

 Method of disposal:

 Supervisor's Authorization to proceed: (Date)

 Payment (if any) is to be deposited in account:

-Item was transferred to: (Dat e)
+Item was transferred to: (Date)

 Payment (if any) received: Deposited: (Date)

-Submit this form to the Capital Asset Manager (Ange la Ocker) when the second section is completed.
+Submit this form to the Capital Asset Manager (Ang ela Ocker) when the second section is comp bleted.